chhhrrriiisss/mkon/README.md

 # MkON

-MkON is a completely modular control panel UI for Telemachus.
+MkON is a completely modular control panel UI for Kerbal Space Program, that uses Telemachus to retrieve data.
 The UI is designed to work on tablets and second monitors as an auxiliary display.
-It also allows a degree of control using touch screen buttons, dials and (soon) a working nav ball.
+It also allows a degree of control using touch screen buttons and dials, in the KSP aesthetic.

 * [Telemachus](http://forum.kerbalspaceprogram.com/threads/24594-0-23-Telemachus-%E2%80%93-Telemetry-and-Flight-Control-in-the-Web-Browser-(2014-1-11)) is a plugin by [Richard Bunt](https://github.com/richardbunt) for Kerbal Space Program that allows real-time in game telemetry to be viewed in the browser.